-- What are your objectives, what would you like to accomplish with this content?
+- What are your objectives, and what would you like to accomplish with this content?
 Create awareness?
-Increase sales with SEO driven text?
+Increase conversions.
+Need SEO-driven text?
+Direct email marketing?

-- Your target audience is very important to define, since the audience you want to reach will determine the language and tone of the article.
-Whether your demographic is young adults or you want to reach a mature audience of over 40, the tone and language used will vary, since ideally it should be appropriate for that target group.
+- Your target audience needs to be defined since the audience you want to reach will determine the language and tone of the article.
+Whether your demographic is young adults or you want to reach a mature audience of over 50, the tone and language used will vary.

 - If you know who your chief competitors are, it can be helpful to mention them in your creative brief.

 - Keywords to include in content should not be underestimated.
 Proper use of keywords will ensure search engine optimization, which in turn means your article will actually stand a chance of being ranked by search engines and reaching new prospects